Bhar6ava/Exploring_Recommendation_Engine-Like_Netflix-/README.md

 Done!!

-I implemented minimal front end because my focus is on recommendation engine.
+I implemented minimal front end because my focus is on recommendation engines.

+**The above explanation is to give a high level idea of my project.**

+##---> Now let's explore the three algorithms I have created (the design of these algorithms can be present in the internet, but I wanted to come up with ways on my own) -##
+**Recommendation Content Based**

+**Recommendation Euclidean Based**

+**Recommendation Neural networks Based**